 If you want to take your fitness to the next level, you’ll want to invest in the right tools to help improve your training.
-What you wear and bring to the gym plays a role in your performance and motivation, so here’s a list of specific, exercise-related gear that can help you get more from your training, feel more comfortable and ultimately get more results.
+What you wear and bring to the gym plays a role in your performance and motivation, so here’s a gym bag checklist of specific, exercise-related gear that can help you get more from your training, feel more comfortable and ultimately get more results.

 Here, six essentials to throw in your gym bag: